fief-dev/docs/docs/integrate/python/flask.md

     When a valid access token is found in the request, the `access_token_info` decorator will automatically add the `access_token_info` property to the global [`g` application context of Flask](https://flask.palletsprojects.com/en/api/#flask.g).

-    This `access_token_info` property is a [`FiefAccessTokenInfo`](./index.md#fiefaccesstokeninfo) dictionary containing the ID of the user, the list of allowed scopes and the raw access token.
+    This `access_token_info` property is a [`FiefAccessTokenInfo`](https://fief-dev.github.io/fief-python/fief_client.html#FiefAccessTokenInfo) dictionary containing the ID of the user, the list of allowed scopes and permissions and the raw access token.

 7. **Check for scopes**